collocations.org

 the matter in hand

-Let''s concentrate on the matter in hand for now, and leave other issues till later.
+Let's concentrate on the matter in hand for now, and leave other issues till later.

-2. matters: situation you are in
+2. (matters) situation you are in

-VERB + MATTER
+VERB + MATTERS

 complicate, confuse, make worse, not help

-It didn''t help matters that I had a terrible cold. | To make matters worse, my friend then lost her keys.
+To make matters worse, my friend then lost her keys.

 arrange